llinauer/austro_bird_classifier/README.md

 A curious case is that of the Star (starling).
 When searching for Star, you will get e.g.
 ** Show star pictures **
 These are, well stars.
 Here, the german name tricked us.
-Another query with the english name did the trick.
+So let's use the english name for the Star.
+All good.
+After this painstakingly long process, we are left with 13473 images.
+That's pretty impressive!
 Unfortunately, there were not enough good pictures for the Reiherente and the Wachtel, so they did not make it into the final dataset.
 May they be forever in our hearts.